jackieroger/Project2/README.md

 Documentation (via Sphinx) can be found at docs/_build/html/index.html.

 My answers for part 2 are in Jackie_Roger_BMI203_HW2.ipynb.
+Screenshots from the pymol adventure are located in part2_plots/question_10/.

 To run unit tests, run the following command from the project root directory:
 ```